-The Arapahoe Philharmonic of Littleton, Colorado (a Denver suburb), in support of its ongoing mission to recognize young talent in the classical music field, announces the opening of its Vincent C. LaGuardia, Jr. Composition Competition for 2018–2019.
+The Arapahoe Philharmonic of Littleton, Colorado (a Denver suburb), in support of its ongoing mission to recognize young talent in the classical music field, implemented its Vincent C. LaGuardia, Jr. Composition Competition for 2018-2019.

 This competition is for student composers under the age of 35 and enrolled in a US-based educational institution, and who are not yet regularly employed in the composition field (see definition below).
-The winner will be named Composer-in-Residence with the Arapahoe Philharmonic for two seasons (2018–2019 and 2019–2020).
-The orchestra will perform the competition-winning composition during the May 11, 2019 concert (date to be confirmed) and will commission a new orchestral work to be performed on a Masterworks concert during the 2019–2020 concert season.
+The winner will be named Composer-in-Residence with the Arapahoe Philharmonic for two seasons.
+The orchestra will perform the competition-winning composition during a concert season and will commission a new orchestral work to be performed on a date to be released when the next competition opens.?